ROCm/rocm-install-on-linux/docs/how-to/prerequisites.rst

         :sync: rhel-tab

         Typically you can register by following the step-by-step user interface.
-        However, if you need to register by command line, you can follow these examples:
+        If you need to register by command line, use the following commands:

         .. code-block:: shell